OpenNuvoton/NVTMediaSDK/README.md

 # NVTMediaSDK
-NVTMediaSDK is a media software development kit for Nuvoton's ARM9 MPUs.
+NVTMediaSDK is a media software development kit for Nuvoton's N9H26 MPUs.
 It helps to simplify programming of media player and recorder.

 ----
 ## Major components in this repository
-- BSP/ -- Nuvoton ARM9 family BSP
+- BSP/ -- Nuvoton N9H26 BSP
 - Doc/ -- Documents
 - Package/ -- Libraries source
 - PrebuildLib/ -- Prebuild libraries